adg29/vanishingny/README.md

 ```
 ’Inoteca: 11 years
 Serving small plates and Montepulciano to guests on the daily since 2003.
 Denton announced the closure in a statement that indicates he and his partner are relinquishing the lease;98 Rivington

 ```

 Finally, run the `txt2csv.py` script on the data.

 #### Formatting Gotchas
+* Each record is comprised of two lines.
+* The important delimiters to include are the colon on line 1 and the semicolon on line 2
+* Include a newline at the end of the record and start the next record immediately after.

 * Remove double quotes and use single quotes instead